2022 United States House of Representatives elections in Florida: District 17

-Republican Greg Steube, who has represented the district since 2019, was re-elected with 64% of the vote in 2020.
+Republican Greg Steube, who had represented the district since 2019, was re-elected with 64% of the vote in 2020.
 Steube won re-election in 2022.

-The boundaries of the district have been redrawn from 2020 determined by the 2020 redistricting cycle.
+The boundaries of the district were redrawn from 2020, determined by the 2020 redistricting cycle.
+This district lost all of its previous rural counties, while being redrawn to encompass the entirety of Sarasota County.